-You can also check for data management and open access policy requirements of all funders through the Sherpa Juliet database.
+You can also check for data management and open access policy requirements of all funders through the Sherpa Services database.

-We can provide guidance on writing your Data Management Plan and are happy to review your Data Management Plan before grant submission.
+We can provide guidance to University of Bath staff on writing your Data Management Plan and are happy to review your Data Management Plan before grant submission.
 Please contact the Research Data Service for more information.

-In accordance with the Common Principles on Data Policy AHRC expect that results 'should always include information on how to access the supporting data'.
+In accordance with the UKRI guidance on making your research article open access, it is expected that you will include a data access statement in the accompanying research publication.
 Guidance on writing data access statements is available in our 'Archiving and sharing data' guide.

 The BBSRC requires submission of a Data Management Plan as part of grant applications.
-They provide guidance on the contents of the Data Management Plan in their Data Sharing Policy (page 7).
+They provide guidance on the contents of the Data Management Plan in their what to include in your application.

 The BBSRC recognises that data sharing has time and cost implications.
-Funding to support the management and sharing of research data (for example, staffing, physical resources such as storage and networking capability) can be requested as part of the full economic cost of the project.
+Funding to support the management and sharing of research data (e.g. staffing, physical resources such as storage and networking capability) can be requested as part of the full economic cost of the project.

-In accordance with the BBSRC guidance on good scientific practice it expects that data are 'maintained for a period of 10 years after completion of the research project in suitable accessible formats using established standards where possible such that the data can be made available on request'.
+In accordance with the BBSRC data sharing policy it expects that data are 'maintained for a period of 10 years after completion of the research project in suitable accessible formats using established standards where possible such that the data can be made available on request'.

 The EPSRC does not require a Data Management Plan to be submitted at time of grant application.
 It does, however recommend that you write a Data Management Plan for your own benefit when submitting an application so that you can accurately budget the time and resources you will need for data management during the project.
 This is especially important if your needs might exceed the storage that the University currently provides as standard.